Sora - AI video generator

 Bias mitigation.
 Information about how potential biases in the training data are addressed is limited.

 Ethical guidelines.
-Details about the ethical considerations and safeguards implemented in Sora's development and deployment are vague and not fully transparent.
+Details about the ethical considerations and safeguards implemented in Sora's development and deployment are vague.

 Content moderation.
-The extent and methods of content moderation for Sora-generated videos are not well-defined.
+The extent and methods of content moderation for Sora-generated videos are poorly defined.

 Bias and discrimination.
 Sora is prone to perpetuating biases present in its training data, including sexist, racist and ableist stereotypes, potentially reinforcing harmful societal prejudices.